-Blueberry, Bluecrop fruit Photo courtesy of NetPS Plant Finder
+Blueberry, Blueray fruit Photo courtesy of NetPS Plant Finder

-Blueberry, Bluecrop fruit Photo courtesy of NetPS Plant Finder
+Blueberry, Blueray flowers Photo courtesy of NetPS Plant Finder

-Features & Attributes Blueberry, Bluecrop features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
-It has green deciduous foliage.
-The glossy oval leaves turn yellow in fall.
-It features an abundance of magnificent blue berries in mid summer.
-The smooth brick red bark adds an interesting dimension to the landscape.
-This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
+This is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant.
 Each spring, cut back all dead and two-year old canes to the ground, leaving only last year's growth standing.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

-Blueberry, Bluecrop flowers Photo courtesy of NetPS Plant Finder Aside from its primary use as an edible, Blueberry, Bluecrop is sutiable for the following landscape applications; - Orchard/Edible Landscaping Planting & Growing Blueberry, Bluecrop will grow to be about 6 feet tall at maturity, with a spread of 5 feet.
+Aside from its primary use as an edible, Blueberry, Blueray is sutiable for the following landscape applications;

+- Orchard/Edible Landscaping

+Planting & Growing

+Blueberry, Blueray will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 30 years.
 This variety requires a different selection of the same species growing nearby in order to set fruit.

 This shrub is typically grown in a designated area of the yard because of its mature size and spread.
 It should be grown in a location with partial shade and which is shaded from the hot afternoon sun.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
-To help this plant achive its best flowering performance, periodically apply a flower-boosting fertilizer from early spring through into the active growing season.
+This plant should be periodically fertilized throughout the active growing season with a specially-formulated acidic fertilizer.
 It is very fussy about its soil conditions and must have sandy, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.
-Special Attributes In the Pacific Northwest Desert blueberry plants prefer afternoon shade, the berries are sweeter too.